 “Good evening, sir,” the hostess greeted.

 “Good evening.”
 Brian replied, stepping through the threshold of the huge mahogany doors.
-The ceiling-to-floor window wall gave way to a panoramic view of the lake cradled by the Sierras.
+The floor-to-ceiling window wall gave way to a panoramic view of the lake cradled by the Sierra Nevadas.
 “Rembrandt for dinner.”

 “Yes, Mr. Rembrandt.”
 She consulted the chart on the podium, then directed him to the lodge-style restaurant at lake level.
 "Right this way."